Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Hendra has exceptionally high national income levels.
-The median income is $67,411 and the average is $116,555.
-This contrasts with Greater Brisbane's median income of $55,645 and average of $70,520.
-Based on Wage Price Index growth of 13.99% from financial year 2022 to September 2025, estimated incomes would be approximately $76,842 (median) and $132,861 (average).
-The 2021 Census data ranks Hendra's household, family, and personal incomes highly nationally, between the 92nd and 97th percentiles.
-Income distribution shows 37.2% of residents (1,928 individuals) earn $4000+, differing from regional patterns where $1,500 - 2,999 dominates at 33.3%.
-Economic strength is evident with 50.3% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 13.9% of income while strong earnings rank residents in the 97th percentile for disposable income.
+The latest postcode level ATO data for financial year 2022 shows Hendra SA2 has exceptionally high incomes nationally.
+The median income is $67,411, while the average income stands at $116,555.
+This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Hendra would be approximately $76,842 (median) and $132,861 (average) as of September 2025.
+According to the 2021 Census, incomes in Hendra rank highly nationally, with household, family, and personal incomes between the 91st and 97th percentiles.
+Income distribution shows 37.2% of residents earn $4000 or more, differing from regional patterns where the dominant range is $1,500 - 2,999 at 33.3%.
+Economic strength in Hendra is evident with 50.3% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 13.9% of income, and residents rank within the 96th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income